A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

 However, dogs are carnivores in nature, they love to eat meat, but they can also eat vegetables and rice happily, which makes them semi-carnivores animals.

-Therefore, a proper diet of your Border Collie (not necessarily be a vegan bowl) is a significant factor that can boost the life expectancy of your dog.
+Therefore, a proper diet for your Border Collie is a significant factor that can boost the life expectancy of your dog.

 Always go for high-quality dog foods that provide adequate nutrients for your Border Collie.
 Consult your vet to figure out which dog food brands work best for Border Collies.